Dishonored 2: Art, level design, and setting

-Based on southern Europe countries like Greece, Italy and Spain, Karnaca is warmer and sunnier than Dunwall.
+Based on the Cypriot city of Larnaca (hence its name) with inspiration from other southern Europe countries like Greece, Italy and Spain, Karnaca is warmer and sunnier than Dunwall.
 Reference photos were used from a variety of places to help design the city, including Cuba, Lyon and Malibu, California.
 The buildings in Karnaca frequently have flat roofs and more ornate windows.
 Photography from the 1920s was examined in order to help build a setting with a historical disposition, using reference websites like Shorpy.com and looking at the work of Agustín Casasola.
 Whereas Dishonored was largely built on the real world of 1837, Dishonored 2 draws ideas from "the architectural forms, popular fashions, and far-out technologies" of 1851.
 Arkane tried to take architectural concerns into account, and considered the effect the wind would have on the way the city developed, with energy being generated by wind turbines.
 Level designers and level architects collaborated throughout the entire production as locations were built.
 In making Karnaca, a style of Art Nouveau was applied.

-The developers intended to depict Karnaca as grounded environment to help the city seem as though it could exist in reality.
+The developers intended to depict Karnaca as a grounded environment to help the city seem as though it could exist in reality.
 Arkane wished to avoid what one member dubbed "the Deus Ex effect"—wherein man-sized vents were placed wherever the game designers felt, often in nonsensical places.
-The team tried to reflect practicalities of everyday life; for instance, a building would have to have some kind of toilet and a guard's placement should make in-world sense.
+The team tried to reflect practicalities of everyday life; for instance, a building would have to have some kind of toilet, and a guard's placement should make in-world sense.
 Colonies in places such as Australia, India and Africa were investigated to comprehend the transition of people adapting from the cold climate of Dunwall to areas with a warmer constitution like Karnaca.

 Designing the in-game propaganda, they studied its use in history, finding the same pattern of elements reappearing throughout the centuries.
-In place of the militarily inspired propaganda of the first game, Dishonored 2 would employ a subtler approach; lavish posters for invariably canceled enterprises meant to aid the people of Serkonos were made to exhibit the nature of tyranny as practised by the Duke of Serkonos and his government.
+In place of the militarily inspired propaganda of the first game, Dishonored 2 would employ a subtler approach; lavish posters for invariably canceled enterprises meant to aid the people of Serkonos were made to exhibit the nature of tyranny as practiced by the Duke of Serkonos and his government.
 To further detail the world, the narration team would come up with fictitious products and brand names and make advertisements of them.